 The main purpose of the joint is to connect the spine and the pelvis.
-As a result, there is very little movement at the sacroiliac joint.
+As a result, there is very little movement at the SIJ.

-Listed below are the major reasons for pain around the sacroiliac joint:
+Major reasons for pain around the SIJ include:

-Although, SIJ pain can be caused by trauma, this type of injury more often develops over a long period of time.
+Although, SIJ pain can be caused by trauma, this type of injury more often develops over a long period.

 Follow these steps for the first few days or weeks after your injury or when starting treatment for SIJ pain:

-When treating an injury, keep activity to a minimum.
-The more time the injury has to heal, the better.
+Keep activity to a minimum.
+The more time the injury has to rest, the better.
 For support during activity, you can use a sacroiliac belt or lumbar brace.

 Physical therapy is an important part of the healing process.
-It will help improve pain and increase strength.
+It will help relieve pain and increase strength.
 Talk to your doctor or physical therapist for exercises to practice.